cashfree/cashfree-bank-validation-php/README.md

   1. name: name of the account to be verified.
   2. phone: phone number of the account holder.
   3. bankAccount: bank account to be validated.
-  4. ifsc: ifsc of corresponding bank account.
+  4. ifsc: ifsc of the corresponding bank account.

 ## Usage

 Once the index.php file is setup you can run the executable, to run the entire flow.
-Authorise and validate bank account.
+Authorize and validate bank account.

 run the following line in the terminal to run the script.